krrg/pyhotplate/README.md

 # pyhotplate
 A visualization script for the hotplate problem

-I recommend using pypy to run the script, as it can speed things up quite a lot, perhaps by a factor of 3 or more.
+I *highly* recommend using pypy to run the script, as it can speed things up quite a lot, particularly on larger grids.

 The generator requires you to install PyPNG.
 You can do that with `pip`:  `pip install pypng`.
+If you are using `pypy`, it may be easiest to use `virtualenv` as in:

+    virtualenv -p $(which pypy) env
+    . env/bin/activate
+    pip install pypng

 The script pulls data from STDIN as a series of whitespace separated *integers* (it doesn't support floats!).
 This means that if your heatmap generator were named `heatmap`, and it output 4096x4096 integer values you could do something like: